chap0ng/md-master-thesis/inspiration/24.04.14-assignement-1/readme.md

  A subgenre of action role-playing games inspired by the gameplay mechanics and difficulty of the Souls series, typically featuring challenging combat, intricate level design, and a dark, atmospheric world filled with interconnected environments and lore.

 - #### Ugly 3D:
 A term referring to intentionally low-quality or primitive 3D graphics, often used for stylistic or nostalgic purposes, evoking a sense of charm or authenticity reminiscent of early video game visuals.
+(As a reference artist : Nikita Daikur )

 - #### Y2K aesthetic:
 The visual and cultural style of the late 1990s and early 2000s, characterized by a blend of futuristic and retro elements, vibrant colors, and digital-inspired designs, reflecting the anticipation and uncertainty surrounding the turn of the millennium.